IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 ### How to use

-This group contains four workflows:
+This group contains the following workflows:

 - `create-release.yaml`
 - `publish-release.yaml`
 - `build.yaml`
 - `label_pr.yaml`
+- `twister.yaml`

 They can be used in two different scenarios: